1. Mars mission

 3. Space Debris

 Space debris are extremely dangerous for spacecraft and satellite operations and there are tens of thousands of detectable objects in orbit around Earth and finding an effective method to de-orbit them presents a major challenge.
-This project reviews different de-orbiting techniques and analyses the risks of such methods with a special interest in small LEO satellites.
+This project reviews different de-orbiting techniques and analyses the risks of such methods.

 SSS is a very active group focused on the safety and sustainability of space from the perspective of young people and outreach is required to share our research with the public.
 This group works to inform the public of SSS past, present and future projects, alongside other SSS initiatives like manuscripts and conferences.